Sridhaprakash/Custom-wc/README.md

 bash
 ccwc text.txt
 Output:  7137   58159  341836 test.txt

-# How it Works:
-**Command Line Arguments:**
-The command-line arguments are processed to determine which counting options to apply.

-**File Handling:**
-The program reads the specified text file or standard input if no filename is provided.

-**Counting Logic:**
-Depending on the specified options (-c, -l, -w), the program counts the corresponding metrics (bytes, lines, words, characters).

-**Output:**
-The program outputs the count information in the specified format.

-**Locale Consideration:**
-For the -m option, the behavior might depend on the locale settings, and the output is adjusted accordingly.

-**Error Handling:**
-The program may include error-handling logic to deal with cases such as invalid file paths or incorrect command-line options.
+ogic to deal with cases such as invalid file paths or incorrect command-line options.

 **Code Structure:**
 The code is organized into functions or methods to handle different aspects of the counting process, making it modular and easy to maintain.